wp-plugins/velvet-blues-update-urls/readme.txt

 1. The Admin screen for the plugin. screenshot-1.png

 == Change Log ==

+= 3.1 =
+* Confirmed compatibility with WordPress 3.5 release

 = 3.0 =
 * Confirmed compatibility with latest WordPress releases and added support for future versions.